Is all chair seat weaving called “caning”?

 Hand-woven chair caning

-Another type of chair caning has a loom-woven “sheet” of cane that is applied to a groove around the perimeter of the seat frame and held in place with a reed spline and glue.
+Another type of chair caning uses a loom-woven “sheet” of cane applied to the groove around the perimeter of the seat frame and secured with a reed spline and glue.

 In the picture below, the fancy Victorian wicker chair has a close-woven cane webbing seat, which does not have the typical open-weave lattice look of a hole-to-hole cane seat.